rgilgeous19/Pewlett-Hackard-Analysis/README.md

-  - Secondly, I was able to further sort the previous list to exclude eligible employees who had already left the company.
+  - Secondly, I was able to further sort the previous list to remove any duplicate entries for employees who have switched roles over the years and to exclude eligible employees who had already left the company.

     ![unique titles](https://user-images.githubusercontent.com/103302566/170901528-baac7637-5162-4dda-9f73-3131eecbf17d.png)